xiaorongw/moviesearch-react-tmdb/README.md

+# Movie search application

-Responsive movie search engine built with React, powered by TMDb
+A responsive movie search engine built with React, powered by TMDb